bytefish/bytefish.de/blog/flink_jam_1.md

     boolean ST_DWithin(geography gg1, geography gg2, double precision distance_meters, boolean use_spheroid = true);
 ```

-So I am adding another GiST index on the `geom` column:
+So I am adding another GiST index on the `geom` column, but this time I am indexing it as a geography:

 ```sql
 CREATE INDEX road_segments_geom_geography ON road_segments USING gist( (geom::geography) );